By Leo Babauta

 Filing is something many people have a problem with — you’re not alone.
 But organization can not only make you more productive, it can simplify your life and make it less stressful.

 Being organized doesn’t take a complicated system for filing.
-It simply requires that you have a place for everything, and get into the habit of things where they belong write away.
+It simply requires that you have a place for everything, and get into the habit of things where they belong right away.

 Whether you’ve got a complicated filing system you’d like to simplify, or whether you have no filing system at all, let’s take a look at how to simplify the system and keep things perfectly organized.